AbdullahAbuZaid04/Project_Day001/README.md

 # Project_Day001

-This is the first project in 100 day challenge
+This is the 1st project in the 100 Day Challenge.